Transforming Shadow Banking into Resilient Market-Based Finance

 The objective of the FSB’s work is to ensure that shadow banking is subject to appropriate oversight and regulation to address bank-like risks to financial stability emerging outside of the regular banking system while not inhibiting sustainable non-bank financing models that do not pose such risks.
 The approach is designed to be proportionate to financial stability risks, focusing on those activities that are material to the system, using as a starting point those that were a source of problems during the crisis.

 Since 2011, the FSB has undertaken an annual monitoring exercise to assess global trends and risks in the shadow banking system.
-The monitoring exercise starts with by casting the net wide to take a view of assets across the whole financial sector and then focuses on a narrow measure of financial activities, those that could pose a risk to the financial system and therefore pose shadow banking risks (e.g. maturity/liquidity transformation, leverage).
+The monitoring exercise starts by casting the net wide to take a view of assets across the whole financial sector and then focuses on a narrow measure of financial activities, those that could pose a risk to the financial system and therefore pose shadow banking risks (e.g. maturity/liquidity transformation, leverage).
 To arrive at the narrow measure, non-bank financial entities are classified into five economic functions, each of which involves non-bank credit intermediation that may pose shadow banking risks.
 This allows for a more accurate refinement of the narrow measure through exclusion of non-bank financial entities that do not fall into the economic functions and therefore are unlikely to pose a financial stability risk.

 The narrow measure assesses risk before policy measures and risk management tools are applied.
 This allows authorities to separately assess the effectiveness of existing policy tools to address financial stability risks that may arise from shadow banking and identify any residual risks that may warrant policy responses.